SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2006-10-04-ziggyware.markdown

 Seems these sites are multipling somewhere, Soon we’ll have XNA rabbits no doubt.

-In&nbsp;the front of doing some sprite animation and rotation reasearch for Hack-1, I can accross yet another XNA site featuring tutorials, so far there are only 2D tutorials but what w wealth fo information here, especially good if you are new to this.
+In the front of doing some sprite animation and rotation research for Hack-1, I can across yet another XNA site featuring tutorials, so far there are only 2D tutorials but what w wealth fo information here, especially good if you are new to this.

 Current Tutorials are:

-&nbsp;

 ![src=]()
  ![src=]() [Creating a B2 Spirit Texture](http://www.ziggyware.com/readarticle.php?article_id=55)